42BV/rest-convention/01-introduction.md

 request to retrieve pages, and the [POST](https://tools.ietf.org/html/rfc7231#section-4.3.3) request to manipulate data.

-This way of using POST for data manipulation is called a Remote Procedure Call or [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call).
+Using POST for data manipulation is called a Remote Procedure Call or [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call).
 RPC is very simple, but not very standardized, two RPC applications have nothing in common.
 In RPC designing request and responses is up mostly